Video Fluoroscopic Swallowing Exam (VFSE)

 The equipment typically used for this examination consists of a radiographic table, one or two x-ray tubes and a television-like monitor that is located in the examining room.
 Fluoroscopy, which converts x-rays into video images, is used to watch and guide progress of the procedure.
 The video is produced by the x-ray machine and a detector that is suspended over a table on which the patient lies.

-For a VFSE, the patient is usually sitting or standing upright and the image intensifier (the "x-ray eye") is either located in front or looking in from the side of the patient.
+During VFSE, the patient usually sits or stands upright in front or to the side of the x-ray camera.

 How does the procedure work?